 Clinical neuropsychology is a health care specialty that focuses on evaluating cognitive and behavioral changes related to medical illness or psychiatric disorders.

 2. What services do you offer?

 Chesapeake Neuropsychology offers comprehensive outpatient neuropsychological assessment, meaning that we specialize in evaluating and documenting cognitive and behavioral functioning relating to many different conditions (see below).
+Both clinical and forensic services are available.
 We also offer “baseline” cognitive evaluations and intelligence testing for healthy adults.